NathanWu7/NathanWu7.github.io/content/authors/admin/_index.md

 ## About Me

 Greetings.
 I am a graduate student at the Harbin Institute of Technology (Shenzhen), conducting research in robotic manipulation and reinforcement learning at the Intelligent Perception and Control Laboratory.
-My research interests encompass robotic manipulation, multi-modal perception in robotics, and the integration of large language models (LLM) with robotic systems.
+My research interests encompass robotic manipulation, whole body control and manipulation, multi-modal perception in robotics, and the integration of large language models (LLM) with robotic systems.